TUD Board of Directors:

 - The Tuolumne Utilities District (TUD) is exploring a once-in-a-century opportunity to secure reliable water supplies to benefit Tuolumne County residents for generations to come.

-- TUD owns no water rights presently.
-Most water rights to the South Fork of the Stanislaus River were filed in the 1850’s during the Gold Rush.
+- Most water rights to the South Fork of the Stanislaus River were filed in the 1850’s during the Gold Rush are owned by PG&E, not TUD.
 Tuolumne County needs to hold on to its water legacy by securing its own water rights.
 TUD has had to rely on a contract with PG&E for its water supply.

 - TUD has entered into exclusive negotiations with Pacific Gas and Electric Company (PG&E) to acquire both pre- and post-1914 water rights, which includes some of the oldest and most senior rights on the South Fork Stanislaus, as well as Pinecrest Lake and Lyons Reservoir, the Tuolumne Main Canal, and Phoenix hydropower facilities.

 - Tuolumne County has an Annual Total Reservoir Water Storage Capacity of over 5.5 millionacre feet, with practically all this water diverted to other water agencies throughout the State.

 - Tuolumne County has struggled with obtaining its own water supply for years.
 This is an opportunity to acquire and exercise local control over the water system, operate it more effectively and efficiently, and provide critically important water supplies now and in the future to Tuolumne County residents.